JeremyAnsel/JeremyAnsel.Media.WavefrontObj/README.md

 // The 3d geometry contains faces, vertices, normals, and texture coordinates.
 // The vertices, normals, and texture coordinates are defined in global lists.
 // The faces contain indices to these lists.
+The indices start at 1.

 // Get the vertices
 foreach (ObjVertex v in objFile.Vertices)